sts10/ink/README.md

 ### Warnings

 It should be noted that version 0.0.4 includes a ```git rm *``` command.
 This command is only run on the “ink_drafts” Git branch that the script itself creates, and it is only run on the initial setup of the branch, after the script detects that the user has not already created an “ink_drafts” branch.
+Use at your own risk.
 If you have concerns, please read through the ink.sh file.
+You may also want to create a back-up of your ```source/_posts``` directory somewhere outside your Octopress blog directory just to be on the safe side.

 ### Use